• Brain atlas sensitivity

 to characterize the overall speed for a range of domain settings and simulation types supported by

-in of the 3 benchmarks.
-The higher the score, the better overall performance of mcx on the tested
+for the 3 benchmarks.
+The higher the score, the better the overall performance of MCX on the tested

 GPU.